dmbarbour/glas/docs/GrammarLogicProg.md

 We could use indentation or braces to delimit the language (and perhaps only permit language extensions that respect pairing of braces, parens, brackets).
 To simplify indentation-sensitive languages, we might convert texts with indentation to use braces or control chars (e.g. STX/ETX).

+### Pattern Fragments?
+No.

+I could support some ultra-lightweight macros early on, in the form of parsing fragments of a program as data for easy AST-layer reuse.
+But I don't believe this is worthwhile - not with the more complete and general solution on the horizon shortly after bootstrap.
+Also, if I do want an early syntax-layer solution for macros, developing a text-to-text preprocessor language might be the wiser investment.

 ### Fine-Grained Staged Programming

 It might be useful to support 'static' annotations to indicate which expressions should be statically computable within the fully extended grammar.
 This may propagate to static parameters in some use cases.
 Ideally, we could also support types that describe static arguments and results.

 ### Method Calls

 A conventional procedure call has at least three elements - argument, environment, and result.
-This might be concretely represented by an `(env, arg, ret)` triple, called an activation record.
-Each may contain an ad-hoc structured mix of data, channels, and pass-by-refs.
-Support for pass-by-refs in result is convenient for refactoring arguments.
+This might be concretely represented by a `((env:Env, arg:Args), Result)` pair (consistent with modeling functions as pairs), albeit typically with effectful channels via env.
+The Env, Args, and Result may each contain an ad-hoc mix of data, channels, pass-by-refs, etc..

 To better support a grammar-logic language, I propose to tune method calls a bit: